Software Development

 Start here

-I assume you are teaching yourself at the same time some kind of intro course you found on YouTube or a book/curriculum somebody recommended such as:
+I assume you are teaching yourself at the same time some kind of intro course you found on YouTube or a book/curriculum somebody recommended such as Accelerated Intro to CS

 Their optimal candidate:

-• knows the standard algorithmic problem-solving strategies
+• knows the standard undergrad algorithm design and problem-solving strategies

 • knows what they don't know